julianxhokaxhiu/LineageOTA/README.md

 ## Where do I have to upload the ZIPs that I obtain after the compilation?

-- Full builds should be uploaded to `builds/full` directory.
+- Full builds should be uploaded into `builds/full` directory.
-- Delta builds will be automatically built on the `builds/delta` directory.
+- Delta builds should be uploaded into `builds/delta` directory.

 ## Can I Debug my REST Server somehow?
 Yes, you can!
 I've implemented a [simple script](https://github.com/julianxhokaxhiu/LineageOTAUnitTest) made for NodeJS that you clone and use it.